-And now that Australia are hosting the Brazilian women in two blockbuster friendlies (Penrith and Newcastle this September, do not miss this), it’s time we explained why this rivalry is huge.
+And now that Australia are hosting the Brazilian women in two blockbuster friendlies (Penrith and Newcastle this September, do not miss this), and playing them in the Tournament of Nations this Friday (AEST), it’s time we explained why this rivalry is huge.

 REASON 1: AUSTRALIA’S HEARTBREAK AT RIO 2016

 The Matildas were on the brink of an Olympic semi final against Sweden.
 But in an excruciating penalty shootout in front of over 50,000 fans, the hosts edged the Australians following an intense 0-0 after extra time in Belo Horizonte.

 Plenty of Aussie and neutral fans were furious with Brazilian keeper Barbara who continually moved off her line without any action being taken.
 Australia eventually lost 7-6 in an agonizing way to end their campaign at the Rio Games.

 It was revenge of sorts for Brazil after their own heartbreak a year earlier...